 Letter to the Hebrews 4:14-16, 5:7-9

-Commentaries on John’s Passion account take pages of notes and background, space here for only a few points that may be puzzling.
+Here comments are mostly on how John differs from the other three gospels.
 As an overview, John has chosen to stress not so much the weakness which was spoken of in the Letter to the Hebrews, but to show Jesus’ total command of the entire event, even at the moment of his death.
-In contrast to Mark’s emphasis of Jesus humanity in suffering, John stresses his divine nature.
-Both are part of the mystery of who Christ was – and is.

 Many of the ceremonies specifically recall events in the Old Testament which are seen as foretelling all that Jesus was and came to do.
 They begin with the new fire, and the lighting of the Paschal candle, with the theme of Christ the Light of the World.
-Then come readings; there are eight in the liturgy instead of the usual two but we will be hearing three at our parish Vigil.
+Then come readings; there are eight in the liturgy but in our parish, we usually hear only three.
+All are followed by a response from a relevant psalm.

-This is the opening of the Bible, going back to the moment before there was anything of the world and the universe but only the presence of God.
+This is the beginning of our Bible, going back to the moment before there was anything of the world and the universe but only the presence of God.
+It is a poetic meditation rather than scientific explanation.
 The dramatic words, ‘Let there be light!’ are a tie to the ceremonies of fire and candle just preceding the reading.
-It also fits with the idea of the early Church that baptism (to be celebrated later in this liturgy) is ‘enlightenment’.
+It also fits with the idea of the early Church that baptism (celebrated later in this liturgy) is ‘enlightenment’.
 This selection is a majestic meditation on the relation of God to all creation, and of the perfection God desired to bring forth.
-(To take it as meant as a scientific description would miss the historical background with its contrast to pagan myths.)
 There is no death in this ideal – even the animals are vegetarians!
-This account of perfection is followed in the rest of the Old Testament by ‘what went wrong’ and what God will do to make it right again.
+This account of perfection is followed in the rest of the Old Testament by ‘what went wrong’ and how God works in a world very different from the intended unity.

 Here a lively account, dramatically staged, of God’s rescue of the people from Egyptian oppression.
 This ties the theme of salvation, and of the Passover, to our Easter celebration.
 And it is a reminder which fits the Easter season: that when things seem most desperate, God is still there to save.

-Ezekiel gives an angry description of ‘what went wrong’ with God’s creation and previous offers of salvation –people turning away from love to sinfulness.
+Ezekiel gives an angry description of ‘what went wrong’ with God’s creation and previous offers of salvation – people turning away from love to many kinds of sinfulness.
 This leads to a new promise of salvation, which begins with the symbol of cleansing water and so is most appropriate for this night of blessing of water and the rite of baptism.
 And for all of us, the gift of a ‘new spirit’ and a loving heart is promised.